PhilipVigus/CV/README.md

 #### Ambition

 I am extremely ambitious, with an insatiable appetite to learn everything about everything.
 I feel like a kid in a sweet shop with all the technologies there are on my to-do list of things to look at next.
-I want to be excellent at everything I do.
-I want to be excellent at the full stack.
+I want to be excellent at everything I do, to be excellent with the full stack.
 I want to be respected as an expert in my field.

 #### Determination and persistence